eliasdoehne/stellaris-dashboard/README.md

 The Stellaris dashboard requires Python 3.6, which you can download and install from https://www.python.org/.
 So far, it has been tested with Ubuntu 16.04 and Windows 10, but it should work on most available platforms.

   1. Download and extract the repository.
+(If you are not sure: Click the green "Clone or Download" button above and select "Download ZIP")
   2. (Optional) create and activate a virtual environment using `virtualenv`.
 This avoids interfering with any other python programs you use or might use in the future.
   3. (Optional) Open a terminal or command line in the downloaded directory and run `pip install .` to install the program using pip.
 This should take care of all dependencies and allow you to run the program from anywhere.
   4. Alternatively, use `pip install -r requirements.txt` to only install the dependencies, or install them manually.